-What separates a good nurse from a great nurse is more than just their practical experience; their personality is equally important because nurses are asked to fill a wide variety of roles.
+What separates a good nurse from a great nurse is more than just their practical experience; the personality is equally important because nurses are asked to fill a wide variety of roles.

 To progress up the nursing ladder, and you’ll have to exhibit a specific skill set.

-This article will present you the top 10 qualities of a nurse.
+This article will present you with the top 10 qualities of a nurse.
 Let’s get started.

 But wait, if you rather prefer information provided in video format, here’s a quick video for you about the top 8 qualities of a nurse.